sn1411/Predicting_iPhone_purchase/README.md

 ultimate intent of this project is to build classifier models which predict if a customer who walks into the store will buy an iPhone or not.

-In this project, I have built 7 different types of classifier models namely GaussianNB, Decision Tree, K- Nearest Neighbors, Logistic regression, Support Vector Machine (SVM), Random Forest and XGBoost.
+In this project, I have built 7 different types of classifier models namely Naive Bayes, Decision Tree, K- Nearest Neighbors, Logistic regression, Support Vector Machine (SVM), Random Forest and XGBoost.
 To evaluate these models, I have used 2 different types of evaluation metrics namely, Accuracy Score and Confusion Matrix.